dominic-jones/ssss/README.md

 * Remove gameIdentity?
 Use through app start event
 * Sort personnel
 * Ensure Presenters subscribe to events
-* Convert UI to services
 * State model for UI?
+Consider removing state from services?
   * Consider this for splitting view creation from view behaviour
 * Important worry...
 UnitOfWork open during Player update?
   * This is due to domain calling into ui layer with uow still open